TIPS FROM THE PROS: HOW TO PURCHASE YOUR FIRST HOME

 2. WHAT ABOUT YOUR FINANCES?

 Sure your new boat was really great last summer but how does it look on your debt to income ratio?
 The bank will be inspecting all of your spending habits and you should do the same.
-Often times, your mortgage payment will be higher than your rent for the same type of property.
-Don’t forget property taxes and home owners insurance to top it off.
-The bank may offer a preapproval for more than what you are willing to spend.
+Don’t forget property taxes and home owners insurance to top it off your new mortgage.
+The bank may even offer a preapproval for more than what you are willing to spend.
 Make sure you will still fit lake time into your budget!

 3. CHECK YOUR CREDIT AND SAVINGS